jorgemedra/pci.bridge.gadget/README.md

 ![Architecture](https://github.com/souldev23/pci.bridge.gadget/blob/main/screenshoots/architecture.png?raw=true)

 ##### Architecture components
 The architecture diagram shows all the components that participate in the solution.
-The functionality of each is described below.
+The functionality of each element is described below.

-* **Bridge Service:** It is the component that is responsible for communication between all components.
-It receives data from the CRM and functions how a Webhook, after passes it to Finesse and sends the notification received from the IVR to the CRM.
+* **Bridge Service:** *Windows Serviced developed in C#*.
+It is the component that has the responsibility to provide a Webhook port for receive all the notifications that the CVP App needs to report, in Real-Time, to the Gadget and CRM.
-* **Finesse Gadget:** Check bridge data and then fill out the CallVars and make the transfer to the IVR.
+* **Finesse Gadget:** Component embedded in Finness session. its functions are:
+Gathering call data to perform a transaction.
+Transferring the call to the CVP to perform a transaction, attaching the data into the *CallVariables*, including the URL that the Bridge Service provides to receive the notification.
-* **IVR (code no included):**: It collects the client's data so that through the consumption of Web Services, it can carry out the sale or refund banking transactions.
-In the end, it notifies the Bridge Service of the result of the transaction.
+Check for the result of the transaction, Asking the Bridge for the result of the transaction.
+* **CVP (code not included)**: It receives the Client's call and data, performs the transaction.
+At the end of the transaction, the CVP App reports the result to the Webhook, implemented by the Bridge Service, sending a JSON Document.

 ## 3 Description

-1. The CRM triggers the payment or refund process (as the case may be).
+1. A call arrives at the Agent's extension and Finnesse session.
+2.The Gadget receives the call's data.
+3. After a while, the Agent triggers a process of payment or refund, using the CRM.
-1. The data is sent to the Bridge through an HTTP POST request.
+4. The CRM sends the data to the Bridge through an HTTP POST request, using its Webhook interface.
-1. The Gadget obtains this data through a GET request.
-1. Before transferring the gadget, fill the callVars with the information provided by the CRM.
-1. The Gadget makes a blind transfer to the IVR and notifies the Bridge.
-1. The IVR collects the customer's credit card data and obtains the complementary data through an API, to make the payment.
+5. Due to the Gadget requires monitoring for new commands, it's asking for new commands/events to the bridge, sending HTTP GET Requests.
+At that moment, the Gadget fetches for the information to be added to the call at the moment of transferring it.
+6. Using the Gadget, the call is transferred, using a Blind transfer, adding the CallsVars to the consult call.
+At this moment, the Gadget is waiting for the feedback of the transaction in the CVP.
-1. Once the transaction is completed through a payment API, the IVR notifies the Bridge through an HTTP POST request, sent using the Cisco cell, consuming web services.
+7. The CVP runs the transaction and, at the end of it, reports the result to the Webhook of the Bridge Service, sending an HTTP Post Request, using the Cisco cell.
-1. The bridge service returns the response to the CRM.
+8. Using the same process for monitoring the Bridge, the Gadget gets the Transaction's result and shows the feedback to the Agent, showing the result in a field of the Gadget.

 ## 4 Basic concepts
 The repository has two projects: